 Start Onboarding Before Your Employee Starts!

 While you certainly don’t want to pressure employees with onboarding activity before they start, sending a welcome email outlining the onboarding process prior to starting gives them a sense of purpose and helps remove anxiety about their first day.
+You can accomplish this by pre-planning a valid email format that matches your company’s tone of voice.
 Consider mailing them a physical package with some branded company swag to help them feel welcome before they even start.
 Finally, we always have team members reach out with a welcome message to make new members feel like part of the team.

 Get Your New-Hire in a Standard HR Onboarding Session as Soon as Possible.